Getting started

 Create session

-• If no existing session is found, a new session is created and assigned the name and date specified in my_session
+- If no existing session is found, a new session is created and assigned the specified name (my_session_name) and date (my_session_date)

 Prerequisites